 - An offense under this section is a felony of the first degree.

 Aggravated robbery is classified as a first degree felony.
-This charge carries up to 99 years in prison and fines of up to $10,000.
+This charge carries a penalty of 5 to 99 years in prison and fines of up to $10,000.

 Factors That Could Result in a Not Guilty Verdict for Robbery